-Obtain tuition waiver from the Human Resources Office in Crawford Hall, Room 224.
-The employee must complete a Case Certification for Tuition Waiver each semester.
+Obtain a Certification for Tuition Waiver from the Human Resources website or from the Human Resources Service Center in Crawford Hall, Room 320.
+The employee must complete a Certification for Tuition Waiver each semester.

-Tuition waiver applications must be received by the first day of classes each semester.
-Tuition waiver applications will not be accepted beyond this deadline.
+Tuition waiver certifications must be received by the first day of classes each semester.
+Tuition waiver certifications will not be accepted beyond this deadline.